iipc/openwayback/wayback-cdx-server/README.md

 However, in certain cases restrictions are necessary.

-As such, The cdx server supports granting access via a custom auth cookie as part of the server configuration.
+As such, The cdx server supports granting access via a custom API Key, passed in via as a custom cookie.

 Currently there are two possible restrictions: